jpodwys/cache-service-cache-module/README.md

 # cache-service-cache-module

-* A bare-bones cache plugin for [cache-service](https://github.com/jpodwys/cache-service)
+* A light-weight cache plugin for [superagent-cache](https://github.com/jpodwys/superagent-cache) and [cache-service](https://github.com/jpodwys/cache-service)
-* AND a standalone in-memory cache
+* AND a standalone in-memory cache that's optionally backed by `localStorage` and `sessionStorage`

 #### Features

+* Optionally backed by localStorage and sessionStorage
 * Background refresh
 * No external dependencies
 * Robust API